 There are quite a few tools and products I’ve been eagerly awaiting from Microsoft.
 I’ve been working with beta versions and anxiously watching mailing lists for news of new features and possible release dates.
 I knew some of them would probably come out in January, but they went and released them all, and more this Thursday.
 It’s very exciting, but this simultaneous release is going to make it harder to learn about all of them.

 I’m most excited about this.
-I’ve been working with Orchard and writing some modules for it since their first alpha release … more
+I’ve been working with Orchard and writing some modules for it since their first alpha release in March 2010.
+Orchard is an …

 When I first learnt ASP.NET I wrote a control for my website that told my visitors the weather I was currently experiencing.
 It was just a simple, fun project to help me learn.
 Now I’m using Orchard for my site I still want my visitors to know the weather I am experiencing.
 So this seemed like the ideal project for my first Orchard CMS module.